 It’s just beginning to be light when I catch the bus from Sausalito into San Francisco for work and yet I always take a seat on the bay side of the bus so that I can drink in the view of the Golden Gate Bridge and of the boats on the water.
 There’s an unspoken rule of quiet on the bus and the silence is velvety as we ease into the city.

-Walking along Sutter Street to my office I often see a woman in a wheelchair covered by a blanket, her wheelchair parked in the shelter of a shop entrance.
-Later one day I saw this woman greeting customers as they emerged from a convenience store and so I gave her some money and asked her about her story.… Continue Reading
+Walking along Sutter Street to my office I often see a woman in a wheelchair covered by a blanket, her wheelchair parked in the shelter of a shop entrance. … Continue Reading

 “In this moment when we face horizons and conflicts wider than ever before, we want our resources, the ways of strength.
 We look again to the human wish, its faiths, the means by which the imagination leads us to surpass ourselves.” said the poet and activist, Muriel Rukeyser.